-Our fund managers will continue to share their ongoing analysis and commentary with you here.
+We will continue to share our ongoing analysis and commentary with you here.

 Please refer to the glossary for an explanation of the investment terms used throughout this section.
 The views expressed in this section should not be taken as a recommendation, advice or forecast.
 We are unable to give financial advice.
 If you are unsure about the suitability of your investment, speak to your financial adviser.